dkolkena/adhd/adhd.md

 * ADA legally protects “reasonable accommodation” requests
 * Can ask for shorter feedback cycles
 * Detailed acceptance criteria
-* Communications in whatever manner works best for your cognition and retention (face to face/conference calls/group chat/email)
-* Don’t be afraid to ask for help!
 * Ask about mentorships (a great resource for a professional at any stage in their career!)
 * **Caveat:** professional risk

 ^ Being upfront about your needs can be reassuring to your team and supervisor

+^ However, some people believe it doesn’t exist/is an excuse for laziness

-^ Can project a sense of laziness or casualness that doesn't describe the real you
+^ --Could give the impression of laziness or casualness that doesn't describe the real you

-^ Some people believe it doesn’t exist/is an excuse for laziness

 ---